 Primary vs. Secondary Sources

-For this project you are asked to concentrate on using secondary sources.
+Your professors may require you to use different types of sources for your projects.
 How can you identify these?
 Basically, this distinction illustrates the degree to which the author of a piece is removed from the actual event being described, informing the reader as to whether the author is reporting impressions first hand (or is first to record these immediately following an event), or conveying the experiences and opinions of others—that is, second hand.

 Secondary sources describe, discuss, interpret, comment upon, analyze, evaluate, summarize, and process primary sources.
-Secondary source materials can be articles in newspapers or popular magazines, book or movie reviews, or articles found in scholarly journals that discuss or evaluate someone else's original research.
+Secondary sources are not evidence, but rather commentary on and discussion of evidence.
+These materials can be articles in newspapers or popular magazines, book or movie reviews, or articles found in scholarly journals that discuss or evaluate someone else's original research.

 When evaluating primary or secondary sources, the following questions might be asked to help ascertain the nature and value of material being considered: